quadrate-language/quadrate/README.md

 - [Contributing](#contributing)

 ## Description
-Quad is a stack-based programming language under development.
+Quadrate is a stack-based programming language under development.
 See https://quad.r8.rs for more information.

 ## Installation